Parallel Ocean Program

 The Parallel Ocean Program (POP) is a three-dimensional ocean circulation model designed primarily for studying the ocean climate system.
-The model is developed and supported primarily by researchers at LANL.
+The model is developed and supported primarily by researchers at the Los Angeles National Laboratory (LANL).
+It is based on the Bryan-Cox-Semtner models.

+In 2001, the United States Navy looked into POP as a possible unit of a global ocean-atmosphere-sea ice prediction system.